 Then, working in teams with input from policy makers and influencers, in what we call Sandpits, students applied the theory to develop policy ideas to help overcome some of the ‘too difficult’ challenges facing Greater Manchester.
 These included climate change, rough sleeping and inclusive growth.
 At the final session, the Pitch to Policy, selected ideas were presented to Alan Harding, Chief Economic Advisor to the Mayor, who provided feedback on those ideas.
 Students were then invited to apply for a paid internship (funded through an external grant), of which most have been placed with policy organisations.

 We are hoping to run similar boot camps in the future.
-If you or your organisation would like to be involved, please contact us using the form below or by emailing Jay ASAP.
+If you or your organisation would like to be involved, please email Jay.

 Copyright UoM Policy Boot Camp – All rights reserved